Best Rat Traps for Home (2026): 5 Picks Compared

 This is the single most common mistake we see.
 Homeowners spot droppings, assume “rodents,” buy a 6-pack of cheap mouse traps from the hardware store — and weeks later wonder why nothing is working.

 Rats and mice are not interchangeable.
-A Norway rat weighs 8-16 ounces and measures 7-10 inches in body length.
+A Norway rat can weigh 8-16 ounces and measures 7-10 inches in body length.
 A house mouse weighs less than an ounce and measures 2-4 inches.
 A mouse trap’s trigger requires 0.1-0.2 oz of pressure and uses a small, weak spring.
-A rat will pull the bait off, set off the trap with its nose, escape unharmed — and learn to avoid that style of trap forever.
+A rat can pull the bait off, set off the trap with its nose, escape unharmed — and learn to avoid that style of trap.

 Rat-specific traps have: